Summit elevation

 Aspen Highlands has two highly-rated on-mountain dining options.

 Located at the top of Cloud Nine lift, this European-style cabin has a scenic view of the Maroon Bells.
-After 2pm, the restaurant is known for its lively Apres party.
+After 2pm, the restaurant is known for its lively après party.

-Opening hours (subject to change): 11:30am - 4pm (Mon-Sun)
+Opening hours (subject to change): Closed for summer

 Located mid-mountain at the top of Exhibition lift, you can enjoy American cuisine, snacks, or drinks at the bar.

-Opening hours (subject to change): 11am - 3:30pm (Mon-Sun)
+Opening hours (subject to change): Closed for summer

 There are ski vacation packages to Aspen Highlands, which bundle lodging, lift tickets, rentals, and transfers together to make your ski vacation planning a lot easier.
 See Aspen Snowmass ski packages for more information.